-To date, we have generated substantially all of our revenues from North America and expect to continue to generate a substantial amount of our revenues from North America in the future.
+To date, we have generated the majority of our revenues from North America and expect to continue to generate a substantial amount of our revenues from North America in the future.
 There are a number of important incentives that are expected to phase-out or terminate in the future, which could adversely affect sales of our products.
 A substantial majority of our revenues come from the United States, which has both federal and state incentives.
-The Renewable Energy and Job Creation Act of 2008 provides a 30% federal tax credit for residential and commercial solar installations, which expire on December 31, 2016.
-The American Recovery and Reinvestment Act of 2009, as amended, created a renewable energy grant program that offered cash payments in lieu of investment tax credits to renewable energy project developers for eligible property placed in service prior to December 31, 2011 or placed in service by the specified credit termination date, if construction began prior to December 31, 2011.
+The Renewable Energy and Job

+Creation Act of 2008 provides a 30% federal tax credit for residential and commercial solar installations, which expires on December 31, 2016.
+The American Recovery and Reinvestment Act of 2009, as amended, created a renewable energy grant program that offered cash payments in lieu of investment tax credits to renewable energy project developers for eligible property placed in service prior to December 31, 2011 or placed in service by the specified credit termination date if construction began prior to December 31, 2011.
 We believe the tax credit and grant programs have had a positive effect on our sales since inception.
 However, unless the tax credit program is further extended, the eventual phase-out of this program could adversely affect sales of our products in the future.

-California is the largest single solar market in the United States, based on analysis from SEIA data and GTM Research, and a significant portion of our revenues are generated in California.
+We derive a significant portion of our revenues from California, which is the largest single solar market in the United States.
 In 2007, the State of California launched its 10-year, \$3 billion "Go Solar California" campaign, which encourages the installation of an aggregate of 3,000 MW of solar energy systems in homes and businesses by the end of 2016.
 The largest part of the campaign, the "California Solar Initiative," provides rebates and performance-based incentives which decrease in intervals as installation thresholds are met.
 The "Go Solar California" program is scheduled to expire on December 31, 2016, but the pace of installations has been high and the program is likely to conclude sooner.
 Both Pacific Gas and Electric and San Diego Gas and Electric have surpassed all installation thresholds in the residential sector and are no longer accepting applications.
 Pacific Gas and Electric is placing all new applications for the commercial sector on a waiting list, and these applications may not be able to receive incentives.
-Programs for other utilities and market segments continue, but could conclude prior to December 31, 2016 if installations continue at their current pace.
+Programs for other utilities and market segments continue but could conclude prior to December 31, 2016 if installations continue at their current pace.